 The second most important thing to note is that, like the case of DS1821+ or DS1621+, the DS1522+ now uses an embedded AMD Ryzen CPU, the R1600 dual-core running at 2.6 GHz, with the max boost clock of up to 3.1 GHz.

 In my experience, AMD Ryzen is much more powerful for daily computing than Intel Atom or Celeron CPUs, which were widely used in previous models.
 The new AMD CPUs elevate these home and SMB servers’ capability, making them more comparable to Synology’s enterprise models running Intel Xeon chips.

 In return, AMD CPUs generally don’t have a built-in graphic processing unit (GPU) resulting in the fact they are not as good as Intel chips in handling video streaming — there’s no hardware support for 4K transcoding.

-It’s worth nothing, however, that due to the ubiquity of flexible playback software — such as VLC, which is available on all platforms –, the lack of media transcoding on the server side is no longer a huge issue.
+It’s worth noting, however, that due to the ubiquity of flexible playback software — such as VLC, which is available on all platforms –, the lack of media transcoding on the server side is no longer a huge issue.

 Since the DS1621+, I’ve always turned off hardware transcoding on the server side and let the frontend playback software take care of everything.
 With that, I’ve been able to stream 4K videos hosted on my AMD-powered servers using the Synology Video Station on any device, even when traveling.

 Since 2021, almost all new home and small business NAS servers from Synology have used AMD chips.
 This trend is likely to continue.